Ya-dola/SoftOne-Assignment/Misc/Assignment Breakdown.md

 ### Day 4

-- Restructure the UI with flex grids and css.
+- Restructure the UI with flex grids and css. ❓
 - Expand the student list UI to include a details section.
-- Handle Uploading of Profile Image
+- Handle Uploading of Profile Image. ❓
 - Implement Angular functionality to populate the details section when a student is clicked.  ❓
 - Create Angular forms for inserting new student information.
 - Test CRUD operations by sending requests from the Angular frontend and ensuring data is being stored and retrieved correctly.
 (Create ❓- Read ✅ - Update ✅ - Delete ❓)

 ### Day 5

 - Implement pagination functionality for the student list in the Angular frontend.
 - Add a search bar to search for localStudents by any field in the list.
 - Implement sorting functionality for the student list.
 - Test pagination, searching, and sorting to ensure they are working as expected.